Process

 3D Printing Volume

-● Limited Scale: While there are no upfront tooling costs, the time it takes to print each part means that there are more efficient methods for producing large quantities than 3D printing.
+3D printing, with its production flexibility, is a cost-efficient solution for low to medium-production volumes.
+It is perfect for creating prototypes or small batches of parts where each item can be unique or customized.
+While there are no upfront tooling costs, the time it takes to print each part means that there are more efficient methods for producing large quantities than 3D printing.

 Injection Molding Volume

-● Economies of Scale: The more parts produced, the more cost-effective the process becomes, spreading the initial tooling cost over a larger number of units.
+On the other hand, injection molding is the gold standard for high-volume production.
+It is ideal for manufacturing large quantities of identical parts.
+The more parts produced, the more cost-effective the process becomes, spreading the initial tooling cost over a larger number of units.

 Precision